appdev-lessons/how-to-write-a-lesson/content.md

 ![Time taken badge](/assets/time-taken-badge.png)

-And the totals will be tallied on the Author-facing course configuration page:
+and the totals will be tallied on the Author-facing course configuration page:

 ![Time taken author tally](/assets/time-taken-author-tally.png)